LLNL/RAJA/CONTRIBUTING.md

 RAJA uses Travis CI for continuous integration tests.
 Our tests are automatically run against every new pull request, and passing all tests is a requirement for merging your PR.
 If you are developing a bugfix or a new feature, please add a test that checks the correctness of your new code.
-SAMRAI is used on a wide variety of systems with a number of configurations, and adding new tests helps ensure that all features work as expected across these environments.
+RAJA is used on a wide variety of systems with a number of configurations, and adding new tests helps ensure that all features work as expected across these environments.